alisterburt/napari-workshops/napari-workshops/notebooks/segmenting_and_measuring_nuclei_stardist.md

 ## Segment nuclei

-## Segment nuclei

 To segment the nuclei, we will use the [stardist napari plugin](https://github.com/stardist/stardist-napari).
 Please perform the segmentation using the instructions below.
 For more information on stardist, please see the [papers](https://github.com/stardist/stardist#stardist---object-detection-with-star-convex-shapes) and [repository](https://github.com/stardist/stardist).

 1. Start the stardist plugin.
 From the menu bar, click Plugins->stardist-napari:StarDist.
 You should see the plugin added to the right side of the viewer.
+Note it may take a while for the plugin to first open, as it downloads some pre-trained models for you.

 <img src="https://raw.githubusercontent.com/alisterburt/napari-workshops/main/napari-workshops/notebooks/resources/stardist_plugin.png" alt="stardist plugin"  width="80%">